-But even before the pandemic started, alcohol-related deaths were already on the rise in the U.S., according to a recent report by the Centers for Disease Control and Prevention, which found that from 2006 to 2018, deaths from alcohol use increased by 43%.
+But even before the pandemic started, alcohol-related deaths were already on the rise in the U.S., according to a report by the Centers for Disease Control and Prevention, which found that from 2006 to 2018, deaths from alcohol use increased by 43%.
 Researchers noted that though the rates each year were higher for men than women, the increases in the rates among women were more dramatic, especially for those living in rural areas.
 The National Institute on Alcohol Abuse and Alcoholism estimates that more than 88,000 people die from alcohol-related causes annually.

 The problem with alcohol and catastrophic events

-Under normal circumstances, says McClary, “most adults who drink are able to do so within responsible limits.”
+Under normal circumstances, explained McClary, “most adults who drink are able to do so within responsible limits.”
 But studies show that catastrophic events can trigger increased substance use.
-“In the aftermath of 9/11,” she explains, “there was significantly increased use of alcohol, marijuana and cigarettes among New York City residents.
+“In the aftermath of 9/11,” she explained, “there was significantly increased use of alcohol, marijuana and cigarettes among New York City residents.
 In particular, there was a major increase of use in individuals — such as social drinkers — who’d used the substances previously.”

 Excessive drinking can also weaken your immune response, which can increase your risk for respiratory illnesses and other conditions, says Samantha Cassetty, a New York City-based registered dietitian.
 “Many people are surprised to learn that heavy drinking is considered eight drinks per week for women and 15 drinks for men.”

-How to keep drinking in check as the pandemic wears on
+How to keep drinking in check

 1. Set limits on how much you’re drinking